 I'm a simple emigrant and I know how to read German media

-Basically, in Germany every publication has its own political leaning.
-Some lean more to the left, others to the right, but overall journalism here is fairly independent.
-The German Press Council monitors it.
-It created the Media Code (Pressekodex) with journalistic and ethical standards.
-It also monitors the media itself and issues warnings to those who blatantly spout nonsense or violate journalistic standards.
-However, this code of conduct by itself is not a law, because otherwise it would limit freedom of speech, which is considered one of the most important values in Germany.
-Therefore the media cannot be punished for violations, not even fined.
-It’s more a matter of honor, and every German journalist seems to swear to follow this code, it seems.
-And beyond that, everything rests on reputation.
-In the comments I’ll post a picture with reprimands to publications for 2023.
-Spoiler: BILD here is considered yellow press, but sometimes they get exclusives before anyone else.
-Of course, if you post everything indiscriminately without checking, something is bound to blow up!
-In major media there isn’t blatant lying, but the way information is presented always goes through the prism of editorial policy.
-In the image attached to the post you can see the placement of different sources by political leaning and quality.
-My advice, to avoid one-sided propaganda, is to read Spiegel and FAZ.
-This will give a fairly balanced view of what’s happening.
+Basically, in Germany every publication has its own political slant.
+Some lean more to the left, others to the right, but overall journalism here is quite independent.
+It is overseen by German Press Council.
+It has created the Media Code (Pressekodex) with journalistic and ethical standards.
+It also itself monitors the media and issues warnings to those who blatantly spout nonsense or violate journalistic standards.
+However this code in itself is not a law, because otherwise it would limit freedom of speech, which is considered one of the most important values in Germany.
+Therefore the media cannot face any punishments for violations, not even fines.
+This is more a matter of honor, and it seems that every German journalist swears to follow this code.
+And thereafter, everything rests on reputation.
+In the comments I’ll post a picture of the rebukes to publications for 2023.
+Spoiler: BILD here is considered yellow journalism, but sometimes they get exclusives before everyone else.
+For what it's worth, if you post everything indiscriminately without checking, something is bound to blow up!
+In major media there is no outright lying, but the way information is presented always goes through the lens of editorial policy.
+In the image attached to the post you can see the arrangement of different sources by political leaning and quality.
+My advice, to avoid falling for one-sided propaganda, is to read Spiegel and FAZ.
+This will give a fairly balanced view of what is happening.
 In any case, in Germany there is a choice of what to read and information is open and accessible; the main thing is to develop your critical thinking.
-And if you want some chaos — the comments on social media aren’t off limits! #useful
+And if you want some drama, the comments on social networks haven't been canceled! #useful